Laser Engraving Systems: How to Use an Epilog Laser to Etch Designs and Logos

 Start by scanning or importing your image.

 Import your image into CorelDRAW or a similar design program.
 Set your page size to the size of the piece you are engraving.

 Convert the photo to grayscale.
-Since we are engraving on anodized aluminum for this example, we'l invert the image.
+Since we are engraving on anodized aluminum for this example, we have inverted the image.